CSCfi/rems/docs/bots.md

 3. A user is added to a resource blacklist manually (via the administration UI or the API).
 Rejecter bot then rejects any open applications this user has for the resource in question.

+NB!
+The rejecter bot can only reject applications for which it is a handler.